 Panthera pardus, commonly known as leopard, is one of the five big cats.
-My bucket list to see them in the wild was ticked off on that lucky day.
+My bucket list item to see at least one of them in the wild was ticked off on that lucky day.
 For the love of wildlife, my friend and I had decided to spend the long weekend of Republic Day in Biligiri Ranga betta (BR Hills).
 We desperately wanted to see the big cats.

-After driving slowly (very slowly) for about 1 to 2 kms from the entry gate, there was something – yes, we spotted a fully grown leopard, walking on the road.
-As soon as the leopard heard the voice of the engine, it sprang into the bushes.
+After driving slowly (literally in 10s) for about 1 to 2 kilometres from the entry gate, there was something.
+Yes, we had spotted a fully grown leopard, walking on the side of the road.
+As soon as the leopard heard the voice of the engine, it sprang from one side of the road to the other into the bushes.
 We rolled our car slowly near the bush where the leopard had jumped.
 The leopard was hiding, behind a bush.
-The leopard was so up close – say about 10 feet away from the car.
+The leopard was so up close, say about 10 feet away from the car.
 It was magnificent and amazing.
-Wow – what a beautiful creation by God.
+It was my first leopard sighting in my life.
+Wow!
+What a beautiful creation by God that was.

 Within seconds, the leopard realized we were not leaving anytime soon and decided to disappear into the dense bushes.
 We were thrilled and super happy.
 “What a lucky day”, we thought!

-This is one of the most memorable and fruitful wildlife trips I have ever had.
-We wanted to see the big cats – even though we didn’t see the tigers, we saw the leopards – two of them.
+This has been one of the most memorable and fruitful wildlife trips I have ever had.
+We wanted to see the big cats – even though we didn’t see the tigers, we saw the leopards.
+Not one but two of them.